Kazimierz Duda C.K.M. Kompania braci KRONIKI DOKUMENTY

 Gabrek Bronisław

-In 1942 Bronek met and married Mary Ann Conely and they had their first child, Maria.
-At last the time they had all been preparing for arrived.
+In 1942 Bronek met and married Mary Ann Conely and they had their first of 6 children, Maria.
+Soon the time they had been preparing for arrived.
 It was July 28, 1944.
-After breakfast they were told to pack everything, this was the day.
-They headed to the waiting area for boarding.
-Bronek was a dispatch rider at this time so he disembarked on barges and landed on August 2 at 12:30 pm on the beach of Courseulles Sur-Mer (code name Juno Beach).
-They then fought through Caen, Falaise Gap, Belgium, Holland and Germany until July 11, 1945.
+After Breakfast they were told to pack everything; this was the day.
+They headed to the waiting area at Tilbury Docks.
+Bronek's squadron was taken on barges and landed on August 2 at 12:30 pm on the beach of Courseulles Sur-Mer (code name Juno Beach).
+They fought through Caen, Falaise Gap, Belgium, Holland and Germany by July 11, 1945.
+On May 6, 1945 the German commander of the Griegsmarine base at Willhemshaven, Germany surrendered ten infantry divisions and more than two hundred German warships to the Allied Forces that had captured the city.
+That officer was General Stanislaw Maczek of the Polish 1st Armoured Division.

 The war was over but Poland was not liberated.
 Bronek's regiment had to stay in Germany until April 20, 1947.
-Resettling Poles to Britain was having it's difficulties.
+Resettling Poles back into Britain was having it's difficulties.
 Bronek was part of the Polish Resettlement Corp from May 13, 1947 until being discharged by the army on February 28, 1948.
 So began his life in Scotland.
 He did not return to Poland until 1988 and then again in 1999 when he visited his hometown of Jaronowice.
-Bronek worked hard all his life in coal mines, railway and finally in Canada as a machinist.
+Bronek worked hard all his life in coal mines, railway and finally in Canada as a Machinist.
 Bronek brought his family to Canada in 1966.
-We are proud of him.
-He sacrified so much of his youth to war as did so many.
-Our Polish heritage is cherished by my family.
+We are so proud of the sacrifice of the Poles and cherish our Polish heritage.

 Author of the biographical information on this page : Madalane Turpin